Name

 Wartime Service

 He was given the Regimental Number 14989 and posted to the 11th Battalion of the Essex Regiment which was in the 18th Brigade of the 6th Division.
-He went to the Western Front in September 1915 and fought at Ypres and Loos.
+He went to the Western Front, landing in France on 30 August 1915 and fought at Ypres and Loos.
 He was killed during heavy fighting on the Somme.

 The Battalion was to the west of Trones Wood on the 11th October 1916 and went to the Gueudecourt trenches on the 13th October.
 They attacked Mild and Cloudy trenches on the 15th October 1916.